clarencewxl/swSpTRSV/README.md

 ./run.sh -I benchmark_name

-Note: The benchmarks' names are listed in the file: benchmarks_list in the same directory
+Note: The names of all the benchmarks are listed in the file: benchmarks_list in the same directory

+- The referenced output can be found in the following format:

+SwSpTRSV: Filename is ../triangular_files/atmosmodd.cscu Average time is 0.005869s, Average MFlops is 1501.908293

+Serial: Filename is ../triangular_files/atmosmodd.cscu Average time is 0.110587s, Average MFlops is 79.710070

+level-sets: Filename is ../triangular_files/atmosmodd.cscu Average time is 0.055369s, Average MFlops is 159.201148

 - Use nohup to run all the benchmarks

 nohup ./total_run.sh &

 Note: Use bjobs to check whether the jobs finish or not.
-Each job will make a new file in the subdirectory 'results' in the current directory.
+Each job will produce a new file in the subdirectory 'results' in the current directory.

 - The referenced performance results are listed in the file 'ref_SwSpTRSV', 'ref_serial' and 'ref_levelsets' in the current directory.

 Note: There are totally $2057$ works and will cost about 2 hours.
-As works can be currently done using different processors, depending on the task-schedule system, you do not need to wait for finishing all the works and can compare any work's result with the referenced result as long as it is finished.
+You do not need to wait for finishing all the test cases and can compare the result of any case with the referenced result as long as it is finished.